 The ultimate goal of CHHC is to raise community-level awareness about the significance of hearing loss and its early diagnosis and treatment, as well as the critical need to support families on their journey.
 As a result, transform the health and social outcomes of children with hearing loss or Deaf and Hard of hearing.

-The Community Hearing Health Collaborative works in collaboration with NewYork-Presbyterian Hospital Center for Community Health Navigation (CCHN) and Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
-We aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
-Our bilingual Community Health Workers are fully trained in childhood hearing loss and its consequences.
+CHHC is an extension of NYPH’s Center for Community Health Navigation (CCHN) and partners with the Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
+Collectively, we aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
+Our bilingual community health workers (CHWs) are fully trained in childhood hearing loss and its consequences.
 They work alongside families to:

 - Empower them to meet the needs of their child diagnosed with hearing loss or Deaf and Hard of hearing